 Bed bugs are some of the most resilient pests around.
-Not only are the hard to eliminate due to their uncanny ability to hide in the smallest of spaces, when traditional methods are used, an infestation can also take months to eradicate.
+Not only are they hard to eliminate due to their uncanny ability to hide in the smallest of spaces, but when traditional methods are used, an infestation can take months to eradicate.
 These hardships have caused many people to turn to unhealthy and unsafe practices to get rid of their bed bug problem.
 The truth of the matter is, traditional pesticides don’t work as the main method of bed bug elimination.

-Health Effects Of Pesticide Use:
+Health Effects of Pesticide Use:

-- Throat, Nose, and Skin irritation – symptoms include stinging, itching, burning, coughing, breathing issues, rashes and more.
+- Throat, nose, and skin irritation – symptoms include stinging, itching, burning, coughing, breathing issues, rashes, and more

-- Nausea, Dizziness, and Diarrhea
+- Nausea, dizziness, and diarrhea

 - Asthma flare-ups

-- Brain and nervous system damages
+- Brain and nervous system damage

 - Birth defects and infertility

-In part two of this series, we will look into more of the reasons why pesticides aren’t effective and therefore misused by DIYers and professionals alike.
-Plus we will cover the simple solution and ways you can provide better quality treatments for your family, business or customers.Back
+In part two of this series, we will consider in more depth why pesticides aren’t effective at exterminating bed bugs and are therefore misused by DIYers and professionals alike.
+Plus, we will share the very simple solution to your bed bug woes and explain how you can provide better quality treatments for your family, business, or customers.